MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/intranet-get-started.md

   - m365solution-spintranet
 ---

-# Get started planning, building, and managing your intranet
+# Get started creating your intelligent intranet

-Now that you are familair with the phases, roles, and tasks needed to create an intellgent intranet, review next steps and get started planning.
+Now that you are familiar with the key success factors, phases, roles, and tasks needed to create an intelligent intranet, review next steps and get started planning.

-## Explore and plan
+## Explore

 ![Image of the exploration process for creating an intranet](media/IntranetEnvision.png)